 An uncontrolled vampire (see Play Area, sec.
 2.3) will have blood counters stacked on it representing the amount of influence that has been invested in him.
-When that stack equals his blood capacity at the end of the influence phase, you reveal the vampire and place him in the ready region (see Play Area, sec.
+During the influence phase, if that stack equals or exceeds his blood capacity, you can reveal the vampire and place him in the ready region (see Play Area, sec.
 2.3).
 He retains the blood counters used to influence him on his card to serve as his blood (see Influence Phase, sec.
 7).

 - Clan: Each vampire belongs to a clan, identified by the symbol at the top of the attribute bar (the marble stripe on the left side of the card).
 See the reference pages in the center of the rules booklet for a list of the clan symbols.
 Some library cards require a member of a particular vampire clan to play, while other library cards may affect only vampires of a particular clan.
 The clans are grouped into sects (see Vampire Sects, sec.
 10).